AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 ## "Bridging" between the sync and async worlds with async{}

-Earlier we mentioned that `async {}` is used to create a "bridge" between sync and async code.
-To better illustrate this, consider the following code:
+We can create a "bridge" between the sync and async worlds creating a `Task`.
+To understand why this is necessary, consider the following piece of code:

 ```swift
 func performDownload() {